billdawson/tidevtools/ti_eclipsify.md

 Finally, you'll need to have all the titanium projects installed into your Eclipse workspace.
 That's not covered here.

-## First Time Setup

-We need to set up a dummy project and import the Titanium projects into it in Eclipse.
-Doing this provides us with the .classpath, project.properties, etc., files that our later "eclipsified" projects will need.

-1. Use Titanium Studio or the command-line to build and run a Titanium Android project.

-2. In Eclipse, choose File -> Import -> Android -> Existing Android Code Into Workspace.

-3. Click "Browse" to go find the root directory.

-4. Navigate to the build/android folder below your Titanium project folder, and click "Open", then "Finish".
-The project will appear as an Android project in your Eclipse workspace.
-It will have errors -- that's okay.

-5. View the project's properties, such as by selecting "Properties" from the context menu or Project -> Properties from the menu.

-6. In the Properties navigator, click on Android.

-7. On the Android screen for Properties, notice the "Library" section near the bottom.
-You'll want to add the "titanium" project, all "titanium-*" and all "kroll-*" projects as Android library projects.
-So click "Add" and do that.

-8. Create a folder somewhere on your file system (doesn't need to be anywhere related to a titanium project -- can be anywhere.)

-9. Copy the .classpath, project.properties and .project files from the build/android folder of the Titanium project you were using above to the new folder.

-10. Open your tidevtools_settings.py file and change (or add) the ECLIPSE_PROJ_BOOTSTRAP_PATH variable, setting it to the folder to which you just now copied the .classpath, .project and project.properties files.

-11. Open the copy of .project that you put in the new folder, and tokenize the value of the `name` element by making it look like this:

-        <name>[PROJECT_NAME]</name>

-12. You're ready to go.

-## Normal Use
+## Usage

-Now that you've set it up, you can use it to eclipsify any Titanium project.
-To do so:

-1. Build the project at least once (using Ti Studio, CLI, whatever.)
+1. Build your Titanium project at least once (using Titanium Studio, Titanum CLI, whatever.)

 2. Run `ti_eclipsify.py` (I like to alias it to `ec`) from the project root folder.

-3. In Eclipse, import the project just as you did in steps 2, 3 and 4 in "First Time Setup" above.
+3. Import the project into Eclipse.
+When importing, please note that the "root" of the project from Eclipse's perspective is the build/android folder below the Titanium project's root.

-4. You should now be able to run the project from Eclipse, including running it in debug mode and setting and hitting breakpoints in the Titanium projects.
+4. You should now be able to run the project from Eclipse as an Android app, including running it in debug mode and setting and hitting breakpoints in the Titanium projects.

 ## Caveats